ashhendrata/ReelRadar/README.md

 - [ ] Chatbot that helps users decide what movie or show to watch, thus streamlining the movie/show selection process
 - [ ] A bookmarking feature
 - [ ] Login so that one can store a list of movies

+## Challenges and lessons
+- Learned the power of Next.js: data fetching, CSS support, React server components, and more!
+- My greatest difficulty was the process of fetching data from the API.
+However, I'm glad this project challenged me and made me more confident with building API endpoints :)
+- I realize the power of long-term project development: I've worked on this project for a while, constantly updating it with new ideas!